tomideadeoye/merislabs-official/.github/instructions/meris.instructions.md

 ❌ Bad: Silent API failure without logging or fallback.
 ✅ Good:catch API errors, log them, and provide a fallback response.
 ❌ Bad: Duplicating validation logic across multiple controllers.
-✅ Good: Creating a shared validator middleware or service.RetryClaude does not have the ability to run the code it generates yet.
+✅ Good: Creating a lib validator middleware or service.RetryClaude does not have the ability to run the code it generates yet.